PedroElFrijol/Discord4J/README.md

 # Discord4J
-This is a discord bot I made it is very useless
+This is a discord bot I made that is very useless